noodlbox

 Access noodlbox through the Model Context Protocol

-The MCP (Model Context Protocol) server connects noodlbox to AI assistants like Claude and Cursor, enabling intelligent code exploration and analysis.
+The MCP (Model Context Protocol) server connects noodlbox to agents like Claude Code, Cursor, Codex, and OpenCode, enabling intelligent code exploration and analysis.

 What is MCP?

-MCP is a protocol that allows AI assistants to access external tools and data.
-The noodlbox MCP server exposes the knowledge graph through:
+MCP is a protocol that allows agents to access external tools and data.
+The noodlbox MCP server exposes your code knowledge graph through:

 • Tools - Execute operations like queries and searches